jro31/jethro-codes/_articles/my-story.md

 While skiing too fast, I overshot a turn.
 I leaned-into it to try and compensate, and my skis went out from under me, and I started tumbling.

 My right ski detached itself from my boot, my left ski didn't.
-I was tumbling, but with my ski still attached, my leg couldn't follow me.
+I was tumbling, but with my ski still attached, my left leg couldn't follow me.

-In all the commotion, to this day I can vividly recall the feeling that my left femur was about to snap in half.
+In all this commotion, to this day I can vividly recall the feeling that my left femur was about to snap in half.
 Bearing that in mind, I consider myself lucky that I survived this fall with nothing more than cartilage damage.
-However, apart from some fairly flat runs at the start of spring, it put an end to my ski season, and it's an injury I still deal with to this day.
+However, apart from some fairly flat runs in early spring, it put an end to my ski season, and it's an injury I still deal with to this day.

 That sucks, but as with anything, you can't go back in time an change what happened, all you can do is learn from it.
 And this was perhaps the moment, now 23, that I learned that I wasn't invincible.

 I'd played American football weighing less than 60kgs, and didn't care if I got hurt.
 I'd climbed mountains in Alaska without even a map.
 I just had absolute faith in myself to not die.
 All of a sudden though, I showed myself to be human.
 And while having pain in my knee to this day is an inconvenience, I always take it as a reminder that... hey, you've only got one body.
 Treat it well.

-This ski season had lasted for about 5 months, but I was in Canada on a 12 month visa, and my plan was to head back to Vancouver, a city that I hold an incredible fondness of, and to find some work there.
+This ski season had lasted for about 5 months, but I was in Canada on a 12 month visa, and my plan was to head back to Vancouver, and to find some work there.
 What ended up happening though, was I learned about WWOOFing.
-WWOOF, standing for World Wide Opportunities on Organic Farms.
+WWOOF, standing for 'World Wide Opportunities on Organic Farms.'

 The 'farms' in there is a bit deceptive, because it's open to anyone with an outdoors area that wants some free labour.